James L. Tuck: Bomb work

+In 1946, Tuck took part in the Operation Crossroads atomic tests on Bikini Atoll.
+At this time, Tuck was informed that he had missed his extended deadline to complete his PhD with the Victoria University of Manchester.

-After the war, he returned briefly to England, where he worked at the Clarendon Laboratory at Oxford University.
+He then returned to Oxford, where he worked at the Clarendon Laboratory at Oxford University.
 However, he found the postwar conditions there difficult and in 1949 returned to the United States, assuming a position at the University of Chicago.
 A year later, he returned to Los Alamos when he was invited to work on thermonuclear research.

 Fusion power

 At Los Alamos, Tuck took up research on fusion power, which he had learned about in the UK.
 Tuck suggested that the Los Alamos group pursue a pinch program similar to the one being carried out in the UK.
 This was only months after Lyman Spitzer had started work on his stellarator design.
 Both were invited to Washington to present their ideas, where Spitzer won $50,000 in funding from the Atomic Energy Commission.
 Returning to Los Alamos, he arranged for a similar $50,000 from the lab's discretionary budget and started a pinch project under the name Perhapsatron.

 Like all pinch systems, Perhapsatron failed due to instabilities in the plasma.
 Theoretical work by Edward Teller and others suggested ways out of the instability problem, either pinching so quickly that fusion took place before the instabilities formed, or by using "cusped" magnetic fields.
 The former was developed as the Columbus while the latter became the picket fence reactor design, both led by Tuck's teams.

 He remained at Los Alamos until his retirement in 1972.
 Earlier in 1972 he had published a review in the Bulletin of the Atomic Scientists of the book Beyond the Ivory Tower: The Frontiers of Public and Private Science by Solly Zuckerman.

+After his retirement Tuck became a prominent public supporter of research into thermonuclear fusion for power generation.